top of page

 Historic renovations often require specialized knowledge and adherence to local regulations.

-• As your architect we'll help you select contractors experienced in historic preservation.
+• As your architect, we'll help you select contractors experienced in historic preservation.

 • We'll obtain necessary permits and approvals from heritage or planning authorities.